jcole/beardcomb/README.md

 ##Features##

 - layout enabled: create a file called 'layout.html' and add the tag {{{contents}}}, it will parse the view contents into it
-- partials can be passed either as html code as seen above, or as a template file (in the views folder)
+- partials can be passed either as html code as seen above, or as a template file
+- <b>NEW!</b> Beardcomb now supports recursive lookup of partials template files

 ##Demo##